JFL110/app-base-prender/README.md

 All CSS and JS will be smooshed using the [YUI compressor](http://yui.github.io/yuicompressor/).

 #### Placeholders
-Any tag with an _data-placeholder-key_ attribute or _x:placeholder_ with a _key_ attribute will be replaced with a placeholder node.
-These can then be swapper with dynamic values on a per request basis.
+Any tag with an _data-placeholder-key_ attribute or any _x:placeholder_ tag with a _key_ attribute will be replaced with a placeholder node.
+These can then be swapped with dynamic values on a per request basis.

 #### Anything else
 Create and bind any _ParseTransformation_ to replace HTML tags with other nodes.